Visorask/Sonarr_Anime_Regex/README.md

 ## Quality Profile

-We need to set HDTV-1080p | HDTV-720p above WEB release as some groups have releases with incorrectly tagged media which causes issues when it thinks it is the best release.
+We need to set add HDTV-1080p into the same group as WEB-DL and WEBRip 1080p so that it will download correctly and not upgrade past HDTV-1080P if Preferred Words does not allow it.

 ![Image](images/QP.png)